szabgab/slides/python-programming/dictionary.md

 ![](examples/dictionary/count_characters.py)

 * We need to store the counter somewhere.
-We could you two lists for that, but that would give a complex solution that runs in O(n**2) time.
+We could use two lists for that, but that would give a complex solution that runs in O(n**2) time.
 * Besides, we are in the chapter about dictionaries so probably we better use a dictionary.
 * In the `count` dictionary we each key is going to be one of the characters and the respective value will be the number of times it appeared.
 * So if out string is "aabx" then we'll end up with